Tag Archive: The Serpent Priesthood

 Therfield Church

-ST MARYS CHURCH THERFFIELD: This was to be our first port of call of the day, for Quest Number Nine; for what was to prove to be a very busy and fascinating quest.
+ST MARYS CHURCH THERFIELD: This was to be our first port of call of the day, for Quest Number Nine; for what was to prove to be a very busy and fascinating quest.
 Upon arriving at Therfield Church one cannot fail to notice the proliferation of Templar and Masonic gravestones covering the burial ground, adorned with much ‘Old Craft’ symbolism that we have now grown to expect.

 <click to enlarge images>